How to buy less lethal

 I. Pepperball Gun – Has a maximum effective range of 60 feet, uses a 250-round hopper, and newer versions can shoot single, semi-auto and full auto.
 There are five types of ammunition for this weapon – Pava OC Round, Water Round, Purple Powder Training Round, Green Marking Round, and the solid white plastic glass shattering round.

-5. Distraction Devices: These devices are designed to create a pause in combat emitting heat, light and sound.
-Distraction devices or “Flash Bangs,” have been a proven tool within the non lethal weapons tool box.
+These devices are designed to create a pause in combat emitting heat, light and sound.
+Distraction devices or “flash bangs,” have been a proven tool within the non-lethal weapons tool box.
 They have evolved from the earlier models over time and now offer a powerful punch that creates pauses in combat giving the officer the tactical advantage.

 Police1 Contributor Dave Young, who also serves as Director of Specialized Programs for Northcentral Technical College - RedMan Training Division, assisted in the creation of this report.